mvysny/vaadin-on-kotlin/docs/creating_ui.md

 * The client-side part renders one or more HTML elements and controls them by the means of JavaScript.
 For example a Google Map component would fetch individual tiles and produce a mesh of `<div>`s which then lay out the tiles to show the map itself.
 * The server-side part then exposes a high-level API.
-A Google Map component allows you to set zoom, to focus on particular GPS coordinates, to add markers etc.
+The Google Map component example would allow you to set zoom, to focus on particular
+  GPS coordinates, to add markers etc.

-> **Note**: The client-side is typically written in Java and compiled to the JavaScript by the means of GWT.
+> *Info*: The client-side is typically written in Java and compiled to the JavaScript by the means of GWT.
 It is however also possible to write components directly by using JavaScript.
 There are great resources on how to write Vaadin client-side component, for example the [Client-side Development Guide](https://vaadin.com/docs/v8/framework/clientside/clientside-overview.html).
 In this guide we will not focus on the client-side part; instead we will focus on how to compose the server-side components.